 All classes in school are of mixed ability.
 We are sensitive to the needs of every child and seek to provide a targeted educational provision for pupils, alongside an adapted curriculum.
 We also endeavour to ensure that achievements by all children are appropriately recognised and celebrated.
 These children will have a provision plan, which will be reviewed regularly with both the child and their parents/carers.

 For a small proportion of children, the school may need to involve the use of advice of specialists outside of school.
 Parents will always be informed of this in advance so that they have the opportunity to ask questions and raise any concerns.

-There is a member of staff in school who is responsible for children on the SEND register and to support staff and parent: Mrs K Young is the school SEND co-ordinator.
-The Governing Body has appointed Mrs Louise Reece Jones as their representative to provide a critical friend to the school with special responsibilities for SEND.
+There is a member of staff in school who is responsible for children on the SEND register and to support staff and parent: Mrs Kerry Young is the school SEND co-ordinator and be can be contacted on 01462 711637 or email@example.com.
+The Governing Body has appointed Dr Jeanette Mills as their representative to provide a critical friend to the school with special responsibilities for SEND.

 Independent Advice for Parents and Carers

 Central Bedfordshire Council Special Educational Needs and Disability Information and Support Service (SENDIASS) is a statutory service who work at arm’s length from the authority and offer a free confidential support service for parents and carers of children with special educational needs.
 For further information about this service and other relevant documentation please contact the link below.

 All schools are supported to be as inclusive as possible, with the needs of pupils with SEND being met in a mainstream setting wherever possible.